Espresso as a Lottery Ticket

 Increasing Your Lottery Odds At the Cafe

 I could probably do an entire article on this topic, but instead, I’ll just hit some main points.
-The first thing you want to see before ordering is who roasts the coffee.
+Before ordering, you first want to know who roasts the coffee.
 A good cafe will be proud of its roaster.
-You’ll also want to track which roasters you like and which you don’t, so you aren’t wasting your time trying new cafes that use the same espresso blend.
+You’ll also want to track which roasters you like and which you don’t so you aren’t wasting your time trying new cafes that use the same espresso blend.

 Look for signs that they care about espresso.
 Not coffee or bagels or waffles, but espresso.
 Do they have little demitasse cups being warmed on top of the espresso machine?
 Do they offer a single-origin espresso?
 Do you see other people drinking espresso or is everyone drinking whipped cream-covered monster lattes?